Prospective Students: Overview

 Q: My student has an illness and may miss class due to a documented illness.
 What can ODS do to support my student and work with the professors when this occurs?

-A: The ODS asks for documentation to support disability and illnesses that require academic adjustments.
+A: The ODS asks for documentation to support any disability and illnesses that require academic accommodations.
 Once the documentation is approved by ODS, her disability specialist will assist her but she will need to contact her specialist to inform them when this occurs and together they will work with her professors.
-The adjustment letter will state that at the discretion of the professor, they may miss class due to an illness or disability.
+The accommodation letter will state that at the discretion of the professor, they may miss class due to an illness or disability.
 It is the professors’ decision regarding approval of any absence from class.

 Q: What if the documentation my student has is older than the acceptable date, what is the next step?

 A: If the request is for the same disability, we can use outdated documentation for that disability for one semester, until the student obtains updated documentation.
 The student will sign a form that says they will provide the appropriate documentation for the next semester.
-It states also they will not be given adjustments without the updated approved documentation.
+It states also they will not be given accommodations without the updated approved documentation.